Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 While Hastlayer supports a lot of features of .NET, it can't support everything (also due to the fundamental differences between executing a program on a CPU and creating hardware logic).
 Thus limitations apply.

-Take a look at the sample projects in the Sample solution folder.
+Take a look at the sample projects in the *Samples* solution folder.
 Those are there to give you a general idea how Hastlayer-compatible code looks like, and they're thoroughly documented.
 If some language construct is not present in the samples then it is probably not supported.

-The `PrimeCalculator` class is a good starting point with a basic sample algorithm, `ParallelAlgorithm` is a good example of a highly parallelized algorithm, and `Hast.Samples.Consumer` demonstrates how to add Hastlayer to your app (`Hast.Samples.Demo` does the same in a stripped-down manner).
+The `PrimeCalculator` class in the `Hast.Samples.SampleAssembly` project is a good starting point with a basic sample algorithm, `ParallelAlgorithm` is a good example of a highly parallelized algorithm, and the `Hast.Samples.Consumer` project demonstrates how to add Hastlayer to your app (`Hast.Samples.Demo` does the same in a stripped-down manner).
 You can also run the `Loopback` sample to test FPGA connectivity and Hastlayer Hardware Framework resource usage.

 Some general constraints you have to keep in mind: